-Dr. Cary Gross, senior author of the study and professor of internal medicine at Yale School of Medicine, said, “Patients and physicians need to carefully balance risks and benefits of preoperative MRI.
-Preoperative breast MRI was associated with a large increase of detection rate of early-stage contralateral breast cancers, which led to additional treatments of the opposite breast.”
+Dr. Cary Gross, senior author of the study and professor of internal medicine at Yale School of Medicine, said, “Patients and physicians need to balance the risks and benefits of preoperative MRI carefully.
+Preoperative breast MRI was associated with a large increase in detection rate of early-stage contralateral breast cancers, which led to additional treatments of the opposite breast.”

 “This early detection by MRI use and the associated treatments would increase women’s suffering and stress, but did not prevent advance diseases or improve health outcomes,” added Gross, who is a member of Yale Cancer Center.

-Other authors on the study include Jessica Long, Brigid Killelea, Suzanne Evans, Kenneth Roberts, and Andrea Silber.
+Other authors of the study include Jessica Long, Brigid Killelea, Suzanne Evans, Kenneth Roberts, and Andrea Silber.